larseggert/bcp45bis/draft-eggert-bcp45bis.md

-- Questions and clarifications concerning  practical aspects of IETF meetings, although most of these topics are better brought up on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}} or the attendee discussion list for a given IETF meeting, such as {{IETF110-ATTENDEES}} for IETF-110.
+- Questions and clarifications concerning  practical aspects of IETF meetings, although most of these topics are better brought up on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}} or the attendee discussion list for a given IETF meeting.

 - Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or the IETF, although the IETF announcement